 By reducing the length of her morning shower, brushing her teeth with a biodegradable bamboo toothbrush and choosing a breakfast that contains no animal products, she starts her day with the goal that each decision she makes will be sustainable.
 In other words, her days are centered around the convergence of meeting her personal needs while accounting for the needs of the common home she shares with the rest of creation.

 And she’s encouraging us to do the same.

-As an education leader for the Hanley Sustainability Institute (HSI), Marigrace heads a team of undergraduate volunteers as part of the Sustainability Activation Program (SAP), which teaches UD students how to live more sustainably through Path Point events.
+As an education leader for the Hanley Sustainability Institute (HSI), Marigrace heads a team of undergraduate volunteers as part of the Sustainability Activation Program (SAP).
+This program is centered around teaching UD students how to live more sustainably through Path Point events.
 Though she has loved nature and the outdoors throughout her life, she became interested in pursuing a sustainable lifestyle after observing what was going on in the world around her.

 “I started hearing about how people down the street and on the other side of the world were suffering because of my careless actions.
 I knew I needed to learn more and then teach people about what is really going on.”

-Senior environmental biology student Caroline Shepherd, Marigrace’s partner at HSI, said she always had a special care for nature, originally learned at home from her mother.
-But she made the decision to get involved with SAP because of the lack of education she witnessed in her friends coupled with their willingness to learn.
+Senior environmental biology student Caroline Shepherd, Marigrace’s partner at HSI, said she always had a special care for nature.
+She originally gained this perspective at home from her mother.
+However, she ultimately made the decision to get involved with SAP because of the lack of education she witnessed in her friends coupled with their willingness to learn.